jovyntls/fyp-artefact/README.md

     1. Ensure that the `PROJECT_ROOT` in `config.py` is correctly set to the (absolute) path of the source code directory.
 1. Change the working directory: `cd source-code/`
 1. Run the pipeline: `python3 main.py`.
     * Due to the size of the dataset, this might take a few hours.
-If you wish to run a concise demo of the pipeline, an quick way to do so would be to comment out some subjects in `source-code/constants/arxiv_subjects.py`.
+If you wish to run a concise demo of the pipeline, a quick way to do so would be to comment out some subjects in `source-code/constants/arxiv_subjects.py`.
 1. Run analysis on the comparison methods:
     1. `python3 run_text_based_comparison.py`
     1. `python3 run_img_comparison.py`